2025 Spirit of Catholic Education Awards

 Award criteria

-Nominations can be submitted for any of the following six categories:
+Nominations are based on the following six categories:

 - Catholic Identity